-Whether you want to have a quiet drink or dinner with a few close friends or you're looking to dance the night away, Charleston has plenty to offer the LGBT community.
-Just don't forget to check out the straight options—Charleston is a relatively gay-friendly town no matter which place you go.
+Whether you want to have a quiet drink or dinner with a few close friends or you're looking to dance the night away, Charleston has plenty to offer the LGBT community with its gay bars and overall nightlife scene.

 The premier downtown gay disco is Club Pantheon, a big and bustling high-energy dance space in Charleston's increasingly hipster-filled North King Street neighborhood.
 Located on the ground floor of a modern parking structure across from the Charleston Visitors Center, the club presents a roster of top-DJs and Charleston's best drag performers all three nights that it's open: Friday, Saturday, and Sunday.

 At both Dudley's and Club Pantheon, the crowd tends to be a catch-all of gay Charleston life: women and men of all ages and races as well as quite a few straight customers.
-If neither of these suits your fancy, another laid-back neighborhood option for gays and lesbians is North Charleston's Deja Vu II.
+If neither of these suits your fancy, another laid-back neighborhood option is North Charleston's Deja Vu II.

 If you're looking for a cool place for cocktails or chilling with friends before dinner, keep in mind that Charleston has a wealth of urban restaurants with bars that are rich in the charm of history.